diogoamvasconcelos/social_watcher_v2/backend/docs/development_phases.md

 # Phase 1 - Search Keyword in Twitter CRON MVP (1 week)

-- only one socialMediaType: twitter
+- only one socialMediaType: twitter <DONE>
   - translate twit
-- manually add data to the KeywordsTable for testing
+- manually add data to the KeywordsTable for testing <DONE>
-- have this running on a CRON setup
+- have this running on a CRON setup <DONE>
-- have DLQ in place
+- have DLQ in place <DONE>
 - add a nice logger (with context, and remove console.logs)
+  - uniform error logging on ./lib
 - add "with_environemnt" script
 - use new io-ts decode/etc libs